drougier/fermenter/README.md

 # Fermenter
-#Each beer has its own CSV file with the temps.
-Reading are pushed here from the Pi
+- Each beer has its own CSV file.
-#and then read by Google sheets to create the graphs.
+- Temps are in F.
+- Date is in yyyy-mm-dd-HH:mm format.
+- Use the RAW csv when reading from another app.

+End.